 At John Masefield, we are committed to providing our students with a comprehensive programme of careers information, education, advice and guidance.

-For more detailed information, please contact Andrew Elliott (Careers Leader) at the following email address: email@example.com
+For more detailed information, please contact Andrew Elliott (Careers Leader) by email at email@example.com or by telephone on 01531 631012.

 We strive to follow the Gatsby Benchmarks:

 - A stable careers programme

 - Learning from career and labour market information

 The careers programme at JMHS is delivered to all year groups.
 We regularly use the following methods to support students with their future career choices:

 - A Careers Fair

 - Tutor Sessions